 (A firearm is considered “loaded” in this context if it has a cartridge or shell in a chamber, clip or magazines that is in or attached to the firearm).7

 California law prohibits any person from carrying an exposed and unloaded handgun in a public place or public street, if the place or street is in an incorporated city or city and county, or if it is otherwise unlawful to discharge a weapon in that location.
-See the Open Carrying in California section for further information.
+See the Open Carry in California section for further information.

 The state prohibits any person, even a concealed weapons licensee, from carrying a concealed handgun or a loaded firearm, upon his or her person or within any vehicle, while engaged in picketing or other informational activities in a public place relating to a concerted refusal to work.8

-California generally prohibits carrying or possession of a firearm in the following locations, although concealed weapons licensees are generally exempt from these restrictions:
+California generally prohibits carrying or possession of a firearm in the following locations, including concealed weapons licensees:

 - In any state or local public building or at any public meeting.9